porcelain tooth crown

 Your 1st appointment will begin by giving you a local anesthetic to make the tooth numb.
-If you are apprehensive, we have Nitrous Oxide, headphones or sedation, Dr. Wilcox will prepare the tooth.
+If you are apprehensive, we have Nitrous Oxide, headphones or sedation, your doctor will prepare the tooth.
 He will remove any old filling and decay that is in the tooth and prepare the tooth to maximize retention and esthetics.
-Dr. Wilcox will then take a final impression of the tooth for the lab to create the porcelain tooth crown.
+He will then take a final impression of the tooth for the lab to create the porcelain tooth crown.

 For a lab produced crown, we fabricate your temporary, which you will wear while the permanent is being made.
 The temporary will be cemented so we can easily remove it at the cementation of the permanent crown.